 We kindly ask that you respect our “new normal” and our house rules, while we find our way through.

 Masks will be required for all patrons, entering and leaving our Inn as well as traveling throughout to use the amenities.
 Our tavern will be closed, however you are welcome to enjoy a cocktail with dinner, in one of our 4 dining rooms.
 Although we have been able to accommodate walk-ins in the past, due to the reduced capacity, we will be reservation only.
 Please, call in advance to book a table.
-Our overnight rooms will remain closed until further notice.
+Our overnight rooms are available with a week’s notice, Thursday-Saturday.

 Thank you very much for your understanding, respect and patronage.
 Take care and be safe!”

 With a humble frontier beginning in 1794, through two centuries of generous hospitality, the noble Century Inn has welcomed both stagecoach and modern-day visitors with fine dining and comfortable lodging.